Discover all the tax services we offer

 You can file this form online at the FinCEN BSA e-filing platform.
 To mail a paper copy instead, you must contact FinCEN’s resource center and request an e-filing exemption.
 If approved, you’ll receive a physical form to mail back.

-Your FBAR is due on April 15 (April 18 this year).
+Your FBAR is due on April 15.
 If you need more time to file your FBAR, the deadline automatically extends to October 15 without penalty.

 The US offers tax deductions; American expats can file to lower their tax bills.
-However, since expats living in the Bahamas do not pay income tax, you likely won’t be able to take advantage of some of these tax breaks, since you’re already receiving tax incentives.
+However, since expats living in the Bahamas do not pay income tax, you likely won’t be able to take advantage of some of these tax breaks.

 You can lower your taxable income in the US taxable income with the Foreign Earned Income Exclusion (FEIE).
 This tax break lets you deduct all or some of your foreign-earned income from US taxation.

-For 2022, you can exclude up to $112,000 in foreign-earned income from your US taxable income.
-So, if you earned less than this number in 2022, you could cancel your US tax bill altogether.
+For the 2023 tax year (filed in 2024), you can exclude up to $120,000 in foreign-earned income from your US taxable income.
+So, if you earned less than this number in 2023, you could cancel your US tax bill altogether.

 You can claim the Foreign Earned Income Exclusion by filing IRS Form 2555.